 Kitchens, laundry rooms, basements, bathrooms, garages and outdoor areas are susceptible to possible dampness or dripping water.
 As you are well aware, electricity and moisture don’t mix, so power cords should be plugged into GFCI outlets.

 This special type of outlet prevents electrocution by tripping the circuit when any interruptions in power are detected.

-If you don’t have GFCI outlets in wet rooms around your home, it’s time to install them or call an electrician in CITY.
+If you don’t have GFCI outlets in wet rooms around your home, it’s time to install them or call an electrician in Knoxville.
 After that, for even more safety measures, follow the warnings of certain appliance manuals that note that a household appliance is not designed for outdoor areas.